vinothkumarS1710/BuddyAI/README.md

 # BuddyAI 🤖

 BuddyAI is a modern AI-powered chatbot application built using the MERN stack.
-It provides intelligent real-time conversations using Gemini/OpenAI APIs with a clean and responsive user interface.
+It provides intelligent real-time conversations using Gemini APIs with a clean and responsive user interface.

 ## 🚀 Features